 Recent Events Affecting the Capital Program

 Progress has continued on catching up deferred maintenance on town buildings, and prioritizing and implementing a long-term facilities plan.
 The Facilities Management committee has been meeting regularly to move this process ahead and to develop and prioritize the upcoming town-wide facilities maintenance needs.
-Beginning with FY2024, only incidental maintenance and custodial expenses will remain in the individual departmental budgets.
+Going forward, only incidental maintenance and custodial expenses will remain in the individual departmental budgets.

 Requested Capital Projects FY2024 – FY2029